Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Giving hair a healthy shine.

-• Strengthening of the nail plate.
+• Strengthening the nail plate.

-Unsaturated fats, contained in brazil nuts, reduce the risk of developing cardiovascular diseases, cataracts and atherosclerosis
+Unsaturated fats contained in Brazil nuts reduce the risk of developing cardiovascular diseases, cataracts and atherosclerosis

 Brazil nuts also have a positive effect on the male body: